Accessibility for the Disabled

 At Togue Pond Beach, Abol (Campground) Day Use/Picnic Area, Katahdin Stream Day Use/Picnic Area, Daicey Pond Campground, Kidney Pond Campground, Nesowadnehunk Campground Day Use/Picnic Area, Rum Brook Picnic Area, South Branch Day Use/ Picnic Area, Matagamon Gatehouse and Roaring Brook Campground you will find accessible parking with accessible routes to wheelchair-adapted picnic tables and accessible outhouses.

-In addition Daicey and Kidney Pond Campgrounds both have one accessible cabin with ramp access.
-Visitors using these cabins will have the option of requesting table lanterns from the ranger to provide light in cabins.
-Daicey and Kidney have library/room available with accessible routes and ramps.
+In addition, Daicey and Kidney Pond Campgrounds each have one accessible cabin with ramp access.
+Daicey and Kidney have library/reading room available with accessible routes and ramps.
 Accessible out houses are situated nearby both cabins and reading rooms.